wowsinfo/WoWs-Info-Seven/extra/Diaries/henry.md

 ## 16/04/2020
 ### Summary
 Ship compare section can be hidden if the user scrolls down and will popup again if scrolls up.
 Survivability and Main battery are added.
+Some minor changes are also added (sorted type and nation and `isTablet` function).
 ### What to do tomorrow?
+More `WikiWarshipInfo`.

 ## 15/04/2020
 ### Summary